 A heat pump’s efficiency is measured by its SEER (Seasonal Energy Efficiency Ratio) for cooling and HSPF (Heating Seasonal Performance Factor) for heating.
 The higher the numbers, the more efficient the unit—and the more you’ll save on your monthly energy bills.
 High-efficiency models typically have a higher upfront cost, but the long-term savings can often make them a worthwhile investment.
 It’s a good idea to compare the specifications of different models and talk with a professional about which efficiency rating makes the most sense for your home and how quickly you can expect to see a return on your investment.

-Factoring in Installation and Ductwork
+Don’t Forget About Installation and Ductwork

 The cost of the heat pump unit itself is only part of the final bill.
 Installation labor is a significant factor, and the complexity of the job can vary widely.
 If you’re replacing an old unit, the process might be straightforward.
 However, if your project requires new ductwork, electrical upgrades, or the removal of an old system, the cost will increase.
 A comprehensive quote should clearly outline all these details, including any permit fees or costs for modifying parts of your home.
 Keeping your system in good shape with regular service maintenance programs can also help you get ahead of any major ductwork issues.